 Dried Orange + Bay Leaf Garland

-• String with a needle and twine, alternating orange slices and bay leaves.
+- String with a needle and twine, alternating orange slices and bay leaves (bay leaves, twine).

-• Add a few star anise for that “I smell Christmas” moment.
+- Add a few star anise for that “I smell Christmas” moment (star anise).

 Paper Star Chain (Scandi Vibes)

-• Use thick paper or cardstock in white, kraft, or metallic.
+- Use thick paper or cardstock (cardstock packs).

-• Glue layers together, then attach to fishing line for a floating effect.
+- Glue layers together, then attach to fishing line (fishing line) for a floating effect.

 Hang it anywhere you need instant “calm winter cabin” energy.